 If an athlete had sprained their ankle during a tennis match would be classed as an acute injury as it happened on a sudden impact however, this would also be classed as an extrinsic factor.
 Physiological the athlete who had just sprained his ankle wouldn’t be able to walk or move the ankle as he had just sprained It.
 However, it would then start to swell and he would be in a lot of pain.
 There would be a lot of redness around his ankle due to blood vessels increasing due to blood flow.

 Physiological responses all depend on how the person respond or deal with the injury, some injuries will cause so much trouble for the person and he will not be mentally strong enough without being stressed about it.
-The athlete could be scared to think the same thing will happen again to him, he will be annoyed because he won’t be able to perform as well as he/she was doing while doing the injury or just after he has recovered.
+The athlete could be scared to think the same thing will happen again to him, he will be annoyed because he won’t be able to perform as well as they were doing while doing the injury or just after he has recovered.
 If the athlete sprains his ankle during a competition, he will suffer from stress and anxiety the feelings will be increased as the injury progress will worry the athlete because the athlete might be out for a long time and he will not know when he will return or if he will return to his full form to perform as well as he was doing.

-The athlete may not feel motivated to do the sport because he might of been waiting for a long to time to heal or recover from his injury, some of the athletes may suffer from depression because he will be constantly having mood swings he may be sad and angry at himself or even someone else for causing this injury to happen to him.
 Some of the athlete may try to return to their sport as quickly as possible because they want to play their sports as quick as possible this is bad, if they have not return to full fitness and they are trying to participate in the sport there is a big potential of making his injury worse that he suffering.
 Some of the athletes may not talk to their team mates or hide away from society for a while because he either wants to be on his own.

 A sprain is classed a soft tissue damage this is a damage to the ligaments, a sudden twist, impact or a fall that makes the joint move outside its normal range of movements normally a sprain happens in ankle, knees, wrist and thumb.
 Damage tissue take place as soon as an injury accrues this means the body will respond in different ways and they are: